UCLHp/dataMod/README.md

 # Contribute

-Pull requests are welcome.
+Pull requests are welcome.<br>
 For major changes, please open a ticket first to discuss desired changes: [dataMod/issues](http://github.com/UCLHp/dataMod/issues)

 If making changes, please check all tests and add if required.